-In power system operation processing, short circuits are very extremely serious, they occur randomly that people can not diagnose their occurrence.
-Additionally, because a power transmission line often spreads on widely areas and crosses over hilly regions with a high density of lightning strikes, the transmission line is an element which suffers most short circuits in a power system.
-With the complicated topographic of hilly regions, the fault detection, identification and location technique requires a high accuracy to create quick and convenient conditions in finding and restoring the power system.
-As a result, the power system can be improved reliability and reduced downtime.
+In power system operation processing, short circuits are extremely serious; they occur randomly and people cannot diagnose their occurrence.
+Additionally, because a power transmission line often spreads on widely areas and crosses over hilly regions with a high density of lightning strikes, the transmission line is an element which suffers most short circuits in a power system.1 With the complicated topographic of hilly regions, the fault detection, identification and location technique requires a high accuracy to create quick and convenient conditions in finding and restoring the power system.
+As a result, the power system can be improved reliability and reduced downtime.2

-In power systems, four typical types of fault consist of the three-phase-to-ground (ABCG), single-phase-to-ground (AG, BG, CG), phase-to-phase (AB, BC, AC), and double-phase-to-ground (ABG, BCG, ACG) faults as shown in Figure 1.
-The fault location system need to detect and identify accurately the fault type before it can locate the fault in the transmission line.
-Therefore, the fault locator uses the three phase fault current characteristics to identify exactly the fault type.
+In power systems, four typical types of faults consist of the three-phase-to-ground (ABCG), single-phase-to-ground (AG, BG, CG), phase-to-phase (AB, BC, AC), and double-phase-to-ground (ABG, BCG, ACG) faults as shown in Figure 1.
+The fault location system needs to detect and to identify accurately the fault type before it can locate the fault in the transmission line.
+Therefore, the fault locator uses the three-phase fault current characteristics to identify exactly the fault type.3